Where newfound facts suggest people alter their

 think instinctively, emotionally.

-use simple language: aim at the level of an eleven year old.If the cleaning lady can't understand you, you
+use simple language: aim at the level of an eleven year old.If

+about.
 (Ernest Rutherford).
-Use caricatures.

 use some propaganda techniques: people are used to these.
 Be enthusiastic,